Financial support for heat pumps and biomass boilers

 This page summarises key information about the Boiler Upgrade Scheme (BUS) for property owners.

-For full scheme details, we encourage you to read the BUS property owner guidance.
+For full scheme details, we encourage you to read the BUS guidance for property owners.

-Acting on your behalf, an accredited heating installer can claim:
+Acting on your behalf, an MCS-certified heating installer can claim:

-If you want to know which of these technologies is right for your property, speak to a heating installer or learn about low-carbon heating options on the Simple Energy Advice website.
+If you want to know which of these technologies is right for your property, speak to a heating installer or learn about low-carbon heating options on the Energy Saving Trust website.

 Help with VAT